Cherreads

 The impact was sickening.

-The corpse's skull caved inward, its head snapping sideways as its grip faltered.
+The corpse's skull caved inward, its head snapping as its grip faltered.

 But Ren didn't hesitate.